JamaicanFriedChicken/web_portfolio/README.md

 ## :sunglasses: Credits

 I would like to thank [@bchiang7](https://github.com/bchiang7) for the use of her [template](https://github.com/bchiang7/v4).
-Please go ahead out the original template.
+Please go ahead and check out the original template.